 Sea Mar Clinic: Sea Mar will vaccinate walk-ups without appointments on most weekdays.
 You can check availability on the Sea Mar website daily, to find out what vaccine is available and to make sure they'll be open: SeaMar.org/COVID-Vaccine.
 If you prefer to make an appointment, call the Sunrise Ridge clinic at (206) 463-3671, or you can stop by in person to make an appointment.
 A Spanish-language interpreter is available for early visits on Wednesdays only, beginning at 7:30 am.

 Questions About Vaccination: If you have questions, please call (844) 469-4554 and select option 4.
 That will connect you to one of the Medical Reserve Corps doctors, who can respond with information.
 You can't make a vaccination appointment at that number.

 Current Virus Statistics:

-- 104 confirmed positive COVID-19 cases, 0 new cases since last Situation Report on Friday
+- 117 confirmed positive cases, 0 new cases since last Situation Report on Friday

-- 0 new positives in past 7 days and 1 positives in the past 14 days
+- 1 new positive in past 7 days and 2 new positives in the past 14 days

 *Note 1: The statistics above are from the Public Health – Seattle & King County dashboard as of the date listed.
 Numbers may not be complete, as data processing lags and the actual number of cases, hospitalizations, and deaths may not yet match the dashboard.